ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/cell-editing-start-stop/index.md

 To allow consistency with Excel the grid has the following properties:

-- `enterMovesDown`: Set to `true` to have <kbd>Enter</kbd> key move focus to the cell below if not editing.
+- `enterNavigatesVertically`: Set to `true` to have <kbd>Enter</kbd> key move focus to the cell below if not editing.
 The default is <kbd>Enter</kbd> key starts editing the currently focused cell.
-- `enterMovesDownAfterEdit:` Set to `true` to have <kbd>Enter</kbd> key move focus to the cell below after <kbd>Enter</kbd> is pressed while editing.
+- `enterNavigatesVerticallyAfterEdit:` Set to `true` to have <kbd>Enter</kbd> key move focus to the cell below after <kbd>Enter</kbd> is pressed while editing.
 The default is editing will stop and focus will remain on the editing cell.

 The example below demonstrates the focus moving down when <kbd>Enter</kbd> is pressed.